 Best USB-C Headphones for iPad Pro iMore 2020

-Apple's latest iPad Pro models, both the 11-inch and 12.9-inch, are the first to ditch the headphone jack.
-That means you can't plug in your trusty wired headphones directly.
+Apple's iPad Pro models don't have a headphone jack.
 On top of that, the models have also swapped out the Lightning port for a USB-C port, so you can't use any Lightning headphones either.
 If you want to use wired headphones with your new iPad Pro, you're going to need a pair of USB-C headphones.
 While there isn't a ton of options out there for USB-C audio, there are several sets of headphone worth looking into.

 - Noise-cancelling earbuds: Libratone Q Adapt

 - Low-cost choice: CKLYYL USB Type C Earphones

 - Aother great value: Essential Earphones HD

 - Use your old headphones: Apple USB-C to 3.5 mm headphone jack adapter

 - Noise-cancelling too: Pioneer Rayz Pro Active Noise Cancelling Earphones

 Libratone's Q Adapt offers a unique type of ANC (which has four levels) and a Hush mode that squares things up when you receive an incoming call.
 They also come with three different sizes of tips to ensure you get the best fit you can, meaning they won't fall out of your ears when you're using them.

 If you're simply looking for a pair of USB-C earbuds and don't want to spend a ton of cash, these earbuds from CKLYYL are right for you.
 In addition to their super low price, they also feature an in-line microphone and media controls, along with a few ear tip sizes in the box.